 Despite financial insecurity brought about by the current political climate, the UK’s love of start-ups is showing no signs of slowing down.
 For the last half of 2016, more than 600 start-ups launched every day in London alone.
 Experts predict that 2017 will carry on the trend, with hundreds of thousands of new UK-based companies starting out.

-While the entrepreneurial spirits is inspiring, the sad fact is that it just isn’t possible for this many businesses to survive – let alone thrive.
+While the entrepreneurial spirits are inspiring, the sad fact is that it just isn’t possible for this many businesses to survive – let alone thrive.
 In fact, figures suggest that around half of UK start-ups will fail within five years of operation.
 So as the competition hots up in 2017, how can you make sure that you’re part of the 50% that succeeds?

 First off, it’s important to remember that networking is an essential part of growing your business.
 You could have the best idea in the world, but if nobody knows about it then your business is doomed to fail.
 So as well as marketing yourself to potential customers, make sure that you get out there and mingle in the business world.
 Some of the most exciting new partnerships come from informal connections made at the office, which is why some start-ups based from home can find themselves stuck in a bit of a rut.
 If that might be you, why not make 2017 the year you join a co-working space or a virtual office in London?
 These dynamic spaces are perfect for getting input from other creatives and giving your business a much-needed boost.